liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/04-creating-the-server-call.markdown

 You'll create the Interactor by using the following steps:

 1. Create the event class.
-This class handles communication between the Screenlet's components.
+This class handles communication between the Screenlet's components via event objects.
+Event objects contain the server call's results.

 2. Create the callback class.
 Because Android doesn't allow network requests on its main UI thread, the callback class is required to route the server call asynchronously through a background thread.

 3. Create the listener.
 This interface defines the methods the app developer needs to respond to the Screenlet's behavior.

 4. Create and implement the Interactor interface.
 This defines and implements the method that makes the server call.
 The implementation must also process